imsontosh/Promise/README.md

 # Promise
 How to Cancel Your Promise

-In ES2015, new version of EcmaScript, standart of JavaScript, we got new asynchronous primitive Promise.
+In ES2015, new version of EcmaScript, standard of JavaScript, we got new asynchronous primitive Promise.
 It is a very powerful concept, which allows us to avoid notoriously famous callback hell.

 But, as soon it was discovered, you can not cancel a promise, and this is a real problem.